alanw/Lutze/README.rst

 Acknowledgments
 ---------------

-Parts of the stack-scanning code shamelessly borrowed from the `Tamarin <http://www-archive.mozilla.org/projects/tamarin>`_ project.
+Parts of the stack-scanning were inspired by the `Tamarin <http://www-archive.mozilla.org/projects/tamarin>`_ project.
 Particular credit should go to:

 * Tommy Reilly